Attempted assassination of Donald Trump in Florida

 Foiled assassination plot in Florida, U.S.

-On September 15, 2024, Donald Trump, then a former president of the United States and nominee of the Republican Party in the 2024 presidential election, was the target of an assassination attempt while golfing at Trump International Golf Club in West Palm Beach, Florida.
-The perpetrator, 58-year-old Ryan Wesley Routh, was spotted hiding in shrubbery holding an SKS-style rifle just outside the fence of the golf course.
-After hiding there for nearly 12 hours, Routh pointed his weapon through the fence line, approximately 400 yards away from Trump.
-A Secret Service agent noticed this and fired four rounds towards Routh, who then fled the scene and was later captured in Martin County.
-No injuries were reported.
+On September 15, 2024, Donald Trump, then a former president of the United States and nominee of the Republican Party in the 2024 presidential election, survived an assassination attempt by 58-year-old Ryan Wesley Routh, a roofer and Russo-Ukrainian war activist, while golfing at Trump International Golf Club in West Palm Beach, Florida.
+Routh was motivated to assassinate Trump to prevent him from being elected.
 The incident occurred two months after Trump survived a previous assassination attempt while speaking at a campaign rally near Butler, Pennsylvania.

+That day, Routh, who had been planning the attack for months, was spotted hiding in shrubbery holding an SKS rifle just outside the fence of the golf course.
+After hiding there for nearly 12 hours, Routh pointed his weapon through the fence line, approximately 400 yd away from Trump.
+A Secret Service agent noticed this and fired four rounds towards Routh, who then fled the scene and was later captured in Martin County via a traffic stop.
+Mia Rosalie Monreal, a 6-year-old girl who was going on a car ride with her family, received life-threatening injuries following a car crash caused by the traffic stop, leading to additional charges being filed against Routh on December 18.
-Routh was indicted on five federal charges on September 24, including attempting to assassinate a presidential candidate.
-Routh was later additionally indicted on three state charges including attempted felony murder.
-Routh pleaded not guilty to all the charges.

-Routh's trial began on September 8, 2025.
-He chose to fire his public defenders and represent himself.
-Two weeks later on September 23, he was found guilty on all five federal counts.
-While the verdict was being read in the courtroom, Routh grabbed a pen and attempted to stab himself in the neck, before being tackled by U.S. marshals.
-He faces life in prison, and his sentencing is scheduled for December 18, 2025.
+Routh was indicted on a total of five federal charges and three state charges, all of which Routh pleaded not guilty to.
+Two conspirators who helped Routh obtain the rifle were also later arrested and charged.
+In July 2025, Routh chose to fire his public defenders and represent himself.
+His trial began on September 8, 2025.
+Two weeks later on September 23, he was found guilty on all five federal counts, including attempting to assassinate a presidential candidate.
+While the verdict was being read in the courtroom, Routh grabbed a pen and repeatedly attempted to stab himself in the neck, before being tackled by U.S. marshals.
+On February 4, 2026, he was sentenced to life in prison without the possibility of parole plus 7 years.

 Background

-The Trump International Golf Club had been noted as a potential target for attempts on Trump's life.
+Trump International Golf Club had been noted as a potential target for attempts on Trump's life.
 Officials told Trump that if photographers could get a clear view of him, potential gunmen could do the same.
-The incident occurred 64 days after a previous assassination attempt on Trump at a campaign rally near Butler, Pennsylvania, in which he was shot and wounded in his upper right ear by a 20-year-old sniper, Thomas Matthew Crooks.
+The incident occurred 64 days after a previous assassination attempt on Trump at a campaign rally near Butler, Pennsylvania, in which he was shot and wounded in his upper right ear by a 20-year-old sniper, Thomas Crooks.
 Law enforcement officials said that the golf course's perimeter was not fully secured as Trump was not an incumbent president.
 The Secret Service did not search the perimeter of the golf course, as Trump's visit there was not a scheduled event.

 On September 12, Trump posted on X (formerly Twitter) about a planned event at his golf club on September 16 to introduce the crypto platform World Liberty Financial.